 - Home warranty for new homes for the first year may cover everything which includes appliances, workmanship, mold, punch lists, and defective fixtures.

 - The longer term warranty normally includes roofing, foundation, heating, plumbing, air conditioning, electrical, and other non wear and tear items.

 Pre-Owned Homeowner Warranty

-How To File A Claim On Your Homeowner Warranty
+How To File A Claim On Homeowner Warranty

-If you are looking for a reputable home warranty company, ask your real estate agent.
-Most real estate agents have a team of reputable contractors and vendors who they normally work with and also know the third party vendors and contractors who you should stay away from.
+Home Buyers who are looking for a reputable home warranty company, asking the real estate agent for referrals is probably the best bet.
+Most real estate agents have a team of reputable contractors and vendors who they normally work with and also know the third party vendors and contractors that are not reputable and should stay away from.